-When the drama first aired in Taiwan, Jerry Yan, Vic Chou, Ken Chu and Vanness Wu were so popular to the point that they actually succumbed to their drama personas to form a band as F4 with a few albums under their name.
-Perhaps an even more telling sign that we're on to a phenomenon is the Korean drama Boys Over Flowers which turned Lee Min Ho into an A-lister, placed Kim Bum pretty high up as well and probably Kim Hyun Joong too had he not fallen from grace over personal scandals.
+When the drama first aired in Taiwan, Jerry Yan, Vic Chou, Ken Chu and Vanness Wu were so popular that they actually turned their drama personas into reality to form a band as F4, releasing a few albums under their name.
+Perhaps an even more telling sign that we’re on to a phenomenon is the Korean drama Boys Over Flowers which turned Lee Min Ho into an A-lister, placed Kim Bum pretty high up as well and probably Kim Hyun Joong too had he not fallen from grace over personal scandals.

 For those who don’t know, the story is originally based on the Japanese manga Hana Yori Dango (花より男子).
 It follows a very typical premise of a rich guy meeting a poor girl.
 He is an immature arrogant brat who eventually falls for the girl that he torments.
 As if to play into more cliches, there is an overbearing mother who will stop at nothing to keep them apart.